 - E. Robert Thieler, U.S. Geological Survey

-In May and June, the commission held a series of regional workshops to introduce the Commission and its charge, present information related to coastal erosion and shoreline management approaches, seek public and stakeholder feedback, and communicate the Commission’s process and next steps.
-The workshop dates and locations were:
+In May and June of 2014, the Commission held five regional workshops to introduce the Commission and its charge, present information related to coastal erosion and shoreline management approaches, seek public and stakeholder feedback, and communicate the Commission’s process and next steps.

-The workshop agenda included: presentations on the basics of coastal processes and shoreline management approaches file size 4MB and on Coastal Erosion Commission background, context, and next steps file size 6MB and group discussion on such topics as science and mapping needs, best management practices, and local assistance.
-A summary of the workshops is being developed by the facilitation team at Consensus Building Institute and will be made available here when complete.
+The workshop agenda included: presentations on the basics of coastal processes and shoreline management approaches and on Coastal Erosion Commission background, context, and next steps and group discussion on such topics as science and mapping needs, best management practices, and local assistance.
+A report summarizing the workshops was developed by the facilitation team at the Consensus Building Institute.

 Erosion Impacts Working Group